ClimbingLeo/ChenyuYan/content/authors/Chenyu/_index.md

 Welcome to my site!

 I am Chenyu Yan.
-I received my master degree in Electrical Engineering from Xi'an Jiaotong University and I am now a data scientist in the SGCC.
-My primary research interest lies in the electrical material, power transmission, electrochemistry and computational modeling.
-In my graduate study, I have 17 journal/chapter/conference papers published and participated in the projects funded by Ministry of Science and Technology of the China, the National Natural Science Foundation of China, and China Electric Power Research Institute.
+I am a graduate student at Georgia Institute of Technology.
+My primary research interest lies in the computational algorithm and calculation, power system and transmission, dielectrics and functional material.
+In my graduate study, I have over twenty journal/chapter/conference papers published and participated in the projects funded by Ministry of Science and Technology of the China, the National Natural Science Foundation of China, and China Electric Power Research Institute.